 It’s normal for your blood to clot so it can stop the bleeding if one of your blood vessels is injured.
-However, blood clots can form in or travel to the blood vessels in your brain, heart, kidneys, lungs and limbs.
-If they get stuck there, they cause problems, sometimes life-threatening ones.
+However, blood clots (poketoto) can form in your body and get stuck in places that can cause life-threatening problems.

 A blood clot (thrombus) can develop in your veins, which carry blood to your heart, or your arteries, which carry blood away from your heart.